SilkRose/Pony/stories/chaotic-crush/chaotic-crush.md

 # Chaotic Crush

-Discord snaps into existence into Twilight's tree-house.
+Discord snaps into existence in Twilight's tree-house.
 He looks around for her, and shouts her name, "Twilight!"

 Twilight looks up from the book she is reading and responds, "Hello, Discord."